 Linda’s scholarship draws from spatial theory and critical cartography, with interests in liberation movements in the Middle East, Latin America, and the U.S. Her current work focuses on the theoretical and empirical intersections of cartography and political strategy within the Palestinian national movement.
 Her dissertation produced a genealogy of Palestinian map-making and map-use, investigating the leadership’s political shift from liberation to statecraft following the Oslo Accords.
 In tracing how the map became ubiquitous in the Palestinian state-building project, her work also makes visible colonial cartography’s influence into determining today what constitutes the political realm.
-This Fall she is teaching a course entitled, “The Israel-Palestinian Conflict in the Global Scene.”
+Her recent publications appear in Capitalism Nature Socialism, and in the Annals of the Association of American Geographers.

 - Osman Safa Bursali, Visiting Researcher 2012-13